Skip to main content

 Hydra Slayer was developed by Zeno Rogue.

-Hydra Slayer is a single player game.
+Hydra Slayer is a single player game with local co-op support.